TirendazAcademy/C-Sharp-with-Unity/README.md

-# C-Sharp-with-Unity
+# C# with Unity Tutorial for Game Development
-C Sharp with Unity tutorial for game development
+## Unity is one of the most used platforms for game development.
+C # programming language is used when developing games with Unity.
+This repo contains the C # codes of my videos on YouTube and my medium blog posts.